Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the key corruption and bribery offences in your jurisdiction?

-The following actions qualify as corruption and bribery offences under Indian law:
+The following actions qualify as key corruption and bribery offences under Indian law:

-- an individual taking illegal gratification to influence a public servant;
+- an individual taking illegal gratification to influence a public servant for the abovementioned actions;

-- an individual taking illegal gratification to exercise personal influence over a public servant;
+- an individual taking illegal gratification to exercise personal influence over a public servant, to induce such public servant for the abovementioned actions;

 - a public servant obtaining a valuable thing without consideration from a person in connection with business dealings with such person;